Jigden18/Blogs_DBS101_SS2025/_posts/2025-02-26-exploring-databases.md

-The **relational model** proposedby Edgar F. Codd, a mathematician at IBM Research in 1960's stood out to me because it is widely used in industries and employs **SQL (Sequential Query Language)** for efficient data manipulation.
+The **relational model** proposed by Edgar F. Codd, a mathematician at IBM Research in 1960's stood out to me because it is widely used in industries and employs **SQL (Sequential Query Language)** for efficient data manipulation.
 The relational model unlike the early DBMS has separated the logical and physical layers and is easier to maintain.

 ### 3. **Database Design Process**
 Understanding database design was particularly useful.
 It follows these steps: